The Initiation (film): Modern assessment

 In Legacy of Blood: A Comprehensive Guide to Slasher Movie, writer Jim Harper called the film a "lackluster effort that never quite lives up to the abilities of its cast," further noting: "Even with the soap opera ending, the film isn't entirely successful, mostly because of the terrible script.
 There's a wealth of unnecessary jargon and cheap dialogue, not to mention some notable inconsistencies.
 Zuniga does her best to rise above the bad material and turns in a great performance, but Gulager and Miles sleepwalk through their parts."
 Horror film scholar Adam Rockoff alternately notes in his book Going to Pieces: The Rise and Fall of the Slasher Film, that, "despite its proclivity for laughable dialogue and silly plot twists, [The Initiation] manages to be a fairly entertaining and occasionally frightening film."

+Edge Media Network's Ken Tasho, when reviewing the film's 2016 Blu-ray release, praised it, noting: "The Initiation, while hardly original, takes elements from soap operas and dramas in its writing approach; it's a unique spin on the tried-and-true 1980's slasher formula."
+Max Deacon of Scream magazine wrote that the film may divide audiences, noting: "Director Larry Stewart does have some visual flair, filing the shots with typical Freudian images—mirrors are ubiquitous throughout—to reflect Kelly’s ever-fluctuating mindset.
+But where this film is won or lost is in the twist at the very end of the film, which will either be seen as shockingly innovative or entirely ridiculous depending on the viewer."

 Irrespective of the film's critical reception, it has garnered a contemporary cult following.